By Game Foundry··Updated March 14, 2026·7 min read·factory-games

 Satisfactory is the strongest direct alternative: same loop of production chains, belts, and expansion, but in first-person 3D on an alien world.
 Factorio veterans will feel at home immediately while getting a more immersive, hands-on build experience and a focus on exploration over combat.

-What changes: you're in 3D, building vertically and walking through your factory; logistics are belts and vehicles rather than bots-first; and the pace is a bit more exploratory.
-If you want "Factorio but I'm inside it," this is the one.
+What changes: you're in 3D, building vertically and walking through your factory; logistics lean more on belts and vehicles; and the pace is more exploratory.
+If you want "Factorio, but I'm inside it," this is the one.

 • Complex chains, resource processing, conveyor and vehicle logistics, base expansion